🔥Former Priti Patel aide 'took overdose after claiming she was bullied by minister and received £25k payout'🔥

 The claim emerged as Ms Patel continues to face allegations that she mistreated staff in her new role as Home Secretary.
 She has previously denied having mistreated staff.

-Legal documents seen by the BBC showed that a junior employee at the Department for Work and Pensions (DWP) took an overdose of prescription medicine following the alleged incident in 2015.
+Legal documents seen by the BBC showed that a junior employee at the Department for Work and Pensions (DWP) was said to have taken an overdose of prescription medicine following the alleged incident in 2015.

 Home Secretary Priti Patel (PA)

-The junior employee at the Department for Work and Pensions (DWP) brought a complaint of bullying and harassment against the department after being dismissed in October that year, according to legal documents seen by the BBC.
+The junior employee brought a complaint of bullying and harassment against the department after being dismissed in October that year, according to the documents seen by the broadcaster.

-The DWP did not admit liability and the case did not come before a tribunal, the broadcaster reported.
+The DWP did not admit liability and the case did not come before a tribunal, the BBC reported.

 The fresh claim emerged after Boris Johnson ordered an inquiry into allegations that Ms Patel breached the ministerial code following claims of bullying.